AndyHaas/Salesforce_Project_Management/docs/wiki/Portal_Messaging_System.md

 | File attachments not showing | ContentDocumentLink not created | Verify `linkFilesToMessage()` was called successfully.
 Check ContentVersion IDs are valid. |
 | Component not detecting context | Page reference not available | Ensure component is on a Lightning Record Page or explicitly set `related-task-id`, `related-project-id`, or `related-account-id`. |

+## Email Notifications

+The system includes automated email notifications for unread messages:

+- **Project Manager Notifications**: Sent when client messages remain unread for 5+ minutes
+- **Client User Notifications**: Sent when team messages remain unread for 5+ minutes

+See **[MessageNotificationScheduler](MessageNotificationScheduler.md)** for detailed documentation on scheduling and configuration.

 ## Future Enhancements

 Potential improvements for future releases: